 There is hope

-Personally, I shall continue to do what I can even though it often feels overwhelming.
-The news is bad, but there is hope – please take a look at a film called 2040, made by the Regeneration movement, which is motivational.
+I shall continue to do what I can, even though it often feels overwhelming.
+The news is terrible, but there is hope – please take a look at a film called 2040, made by the Regeneration movement, which is motivational.
 But I’m not writing to proselytise, convert or humblebrag.
 Instead, let’s acknowledge that we’re all in this together and we’re all part of the problem.
-Call me a snowflake, many already have, but please remember that a million snowflakes make a blizzard.
+Call me a snowflake; many already have, but please remember that a million snowflakes make a blizzard.

 All the fat-skinny people